 Due to the special handling and stringent acceptance procedures for dangerous goods, a surcharge of XPF 2,000 per declaration is payable on top of the transport cost.

 For the carriage of the flowers, an overload of 2000 F / shipment applies.

 Inter-island transport of fruits, vegetables, flowers or other plants such as plants or seeds is subject to strict regulations aimed at limiting the spread of diseases and pests in the islands.

 A phytosanitary control of any plant or product of vegetable origin coming from French Polynesia is obligatory for all sending by freight.
 A phytosanitary certificate will be requested by our agents.

 To know the conditions of transport, click here.

 If you need to send medicines to the islands, please make sure you tell our staff whether it is urgent or not.
-If it is urgent, your medicines will be sent as premium cargo.
+If it is urgent, your medicines will be sent as Priority cargo.

 If the item you are sending is valuable, you are advised to make a special statement of interest at the value, in order to benefit from a higher level of protection in the event of damage or loss.
 An additional fee of 5% of the declared value is payable for this declaration.

 The total charge will be: XPF 8,252 = (12 kg x XPF 271) + (XPF 100,000 x 5%).